JPSieg/MeltR/README.md

 1 0.1482036 0.1649616 0.04885993
 ```

 Note that the fractional error between the methods is over about 15% in terms of the enthalpy.
-Section X.X discusses how to refine the fits by trimming the absorbance baselines.
+Section 4.2.4 discusses how to refine the fits by trimming the absorbance baselines.

 ### 4.2.4 Saving meltR.A outputs